bogdanvuk/pygears/docs/manual/gears/operators.rst

 Adds two or more :class:`~.Number` -s.
 The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: add(a: Number, b: Number)

 .. py:function:: add(din: Tuple[Number, Number])